Deploying Keycloak on AWS ECS with Fargate using Terraform

 12

-Testing the Deployment
+Testing Your Deployment

 1Basic Functionality

-- Access the Keycloak admin console using configured credentials
+- Access Keycloak admin console

 - Create a test realm and user